DimitriPalmer22/Studio-Docs/Projects/Summer Project/Game Idea 1.md

 - 3rd Person, NOT top-down
 - The game is supposed to feel like:
 	- Difficulty: The player should never feel too powerful in relation to the enemies, even if they are having a really good run.
 Items / abilities should not carry the player's run.
 If anything, the player's skill should be the determining factor for how easy the game is.
-		- Think Enter the Gungeon / Risk of Rain / Hades
+		- Think Enter the Gungeon / Risk of Rain / *Hades*
 	- Combat: Combat is fast-paced and skill-based.
-The player should feel like they are constantly moving and dodging.
+The player should feel like they need to frequently move and dodge to avoid enemy attacks.
+The combat should feel simple enough that the player can pick it up and play, but complex enough that they can learn new things and improve over time.
+		- Think *Devil May Cry*
+- Visual Style:
+	- Stylized Cel-shaded visuals
+	- shaded regions should be very very dark to give them a deep contras

 ### Main Mechanics